sowmiyanarasimhan7-tech/padida/README.md

 # 🪐 Padida

-A space-themed (with Forest, Sea, and Desert options!) task management app that motivates you to get things done — built as a college project by a B.Tech AI/ML student.
+A space-themed (with Forest, Sea, and Desert options!) task management app that motivates you to get things done — built as a college project by a B.E AI/ML student.

 Padida isn't just another to-do list.
 It uses **AI-generated notifications** that adapt their tone, character, and message based on what you're doing and how you want to be reminded — friendly, strict, sarcastic, motivational, or full Gen-Z energy.